turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster.md

 ```

-### List of EMR clusters which got terminated due to some error
+### List clusters which have terminated with errors

 ```sql
 select